dreamportdev/Osdev-Notes/08_Loading_Elf/02_Elf_Theory.md

 void* vmm_alloc_at(uintptr_t addr, size_t length, size_t flags);
 ```

 Alternatively you could make use of the extra argument in `vmm_alloc`, and add a new flag like `VM_FLAG_AT_ADDR` that indicates the VMM should use the extra arg as the virtual address.
+Bare in mind that if you're loading a program into another address space you will need a way to copy the phdr contents into that address space.
+The specifics of this don't matter too much, as long as you have a way to do it.

 The reason we need to use a specific address is that the code and data contained in the ELF are compiled and linked assuming that they're at that address.
 There might be code that jumps to a fixed address or data that is expected to be at a certain address.
 If we don't copy the program header where it expects to be, the program may break.